BetweenWalls/Feather-PD2/README.md

 If you copy/paste the filter's *raw text*, some characters may be displayed incorrectly - the file uses ANSI encoding instead of standard UTF-8 encoding.
 Either download the file normally, [download everything](https://github.com/BetweenWalls/Feather-PD2/archive/main.zip) and extract the file, or copy/paste the [*encoded text*](https://github.com/BetweenWalls/Feather-PD2/blob/main/feather.filter) into a file that uses ANSI encoding.

 ### Feedback
-Feel free to leave feedback in PD2's #lootfilter discord channel.
-You can also reach me directly in discord (@BetweenWalls#2390) or in reddit ([BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls&subject=Feather-PD2)).
+Feel free to leave feedback in PD2's [#lootfilter](https://discord.com/channels/701658302085595158/771820538502971402) discord channel.
+You can also reach me directly on discord (@BetweenWalls) or on reddit ([BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls&subject=Feather-PD2)).

 ![_](/images/unidentified_highlighting.png)